ARMmbed/mbed-os-5-docs/docs/api/light-control.md

 ### Change Nanostack's heap size

 Nanostack uses internal heap, which you can configure in the `.json`.
-A thread end device with comissioning enabled requires at least 15 kB to run.
+A thread end device with commissioning enabled requires at least 15 kB to run.

 In `mbed_app.json`, you find the following line: